This 7-minute episode of this “Deep Dive Podcast” recounts a pivotal experience for me and one of my first clients, dating back 40 years ago:

 Lucinda was legally blind with an uncontrolled left eye, which she could only see out of if she covered her other eye.
 She had recently undergone laser surgery on her “good” right eye and asked me to help her see out of both eyes.
 Without hesitation, I agreed to her request!

 I always ask for permission from my clients before videotaping a session for my personal training and supervision.
-Only once did I record a session without the client’s permission:
+Only once did I video record a session without the client’s permission:

 Just by asking a few simple “clean language questions” to your clients, the unusual can happen before your own eyes.
 Not always, but more often than not.